St. Cloud State Huskies men's ice hockey: NCHC

-After the deep playoff run, St. Cloud State joined with seven other schools to form the NCHC in the response to the Big Ten Conference joining the ice hockey ranks.
+After the deep playoff run, St. Cloud State joined with seven other schools to form the NCHC in response to the Big Ten Conference joining the ice hockey ranks.
 The new league was built around traditional powerhouses and the Huskies looked right at home, winning the inaugural regular season title.
 Under Motzko, St. Cloud continued as one of the top teams in the conference, receiving 4 NCAA bids over a five-year span.
 In 2018, St. Cloud was the #1 team in the nation as it began the tournament but were upset in the first game by Air force.

 Motzko left after the year to take over at in-state rival Minnesota and he was replaced by Brett Larson.
 The Huskies only seemed to get better under their new coach and were again the top-seeded team in 2019.
 Despite dominating play for most of their opening match, the Huskies were again felled by the lowest-seeded team.
 After a down year that was curtailed by the COVID-19 pandemic, St. Cloud returned with a strong 2021 and reached the championship game for the first time in its history.